The Ultimate Guide to Reading Tolkien’s, ‘The Lord of the Rings’

 The road goes ever on and on…

 Ok, so you’ve finished reading The Return of the King, but you noticed there’s still a ton of pages left!
 Congratulations, you’ve reached the Appendices of The Lord of the Rings.
 The Appendices are a series of documents providing additional information about the world of Middle-earth.
 Do you have to read them?
 No. But they do provide some answers, especially for those who have watched Peter Jackson’s films, or Amazon’s The Rings of Power.
-Additionally, The Appendices add depth and complexity to the world of Middle-earth, giving a larger historical and cultural context to the story.
+Additionally, the Appendices add depth and complexity to the world of Middle-earth, giving a larger historical and cultural context to the story.
 Here’s what you need to know:

 1. There are five Appendices, labeled A through F. Each part covers a different aspect of Middle-earth, such as the genealogy of the royal line of Gondor or the languages of the Dwarves.